 Earth Penetration and Detecting Unexploded Ordnance

 Buried unexploded ordnance (UXO) in civilian and military sites is a problem worldwide.
 In particular, buried UXO hampers the handover of formerly used defense sites (FUDS) for civilian use.
 SERDP has funded the development of sensors for UXO, but depending on the ordnance and environment, some items have been difficult to detect.
-A partnership between New York University (NYU), Manhattan College (MC), and Southwest Research Institute (SwRI) intends to develop new procedures for predicting depth of burial (DoB) based on site-specific geotechnical data and fundamental physical principles ( Project webpage).
+A partnership between New York University (NYU), Manhattan College (MC), and Southwest Research Institute (SwRI) intends to develop new procedures for predicting depth of burial (DoB) based on site-specific geotechnical data and fundamental physical principles ( Project Overview).
 The project team is achieving this goal through the development of new experimental, analytical, and probabilistic numerical capabilities.

 Interactions between penetrating projectiles and the ground are quite complex, owed in part to aspects of soil behavior including porous multi-phase composition, spatial heterogeneity and history-dependent elastoplastic response, among other factors.
 The project team captures the salient features of these complex behaviors by (1) incorporating in situ soil behavior from geotechnical site characterization into their analytical models, and (2) visualizing soil-projectile interactions by transparent soil techniques that have been pioneered at NYU.
 This video, for example, illustrates movement of a projectile through a clay-like material.
 Detailed data for the motion induced in the soil particles helps to understand the connections between conventional geotechnical behavior, both in situ and in the lab, and resistance to high speed ordnance penetration.